townmath/cisp400-reader/docs/_sources/build-tools/compiling.rst.txt

    All of these steps are demonstrated on a `*nix` style operating system:
    GNU/Linux, Unix, MacOS, or Cygwin on Windows.

+   It also assumes you have already cloned your assignments repository.

 1. First, open a terminal since all of the command that follow are typed on the command line.
 2. Login to the Mesa server using ``ssh``.